jdevries3133/concert_seating_cards/readme.md

 Hello.

-This program receives two rosters and outputs a grid of stuff.
+This program receives two rosters and outputs a grid of stuff.# Concert Seating Cards